 - Continue to read at regular times and spontaneously: "I just read a great quote about last night's game.
 Can I share it?" - Respect preteens and teens by letting them keep their views to themselves when they wish.
-It's perfectly normal for this age group to want to maintain privacy about some things. - Vary the read-aloud menu from light, engaging items to longer, thought-provoking ones. - Model thinking about what you read by stopping to discuss a key point.
+It's perfectly normal for this age group to want to maintain privacy about some things. - Vary the read-aloud menu from light, engaging items to longer, thoughtprovoking ones. - Model thinking about what you read by stopping to discuss a key point.
 "I never thought of it that way.
 What do you think?" - Stimulate discussion by asking open-ended questions that don't have right or wrong answers, but instead invite thinking and learning: "How do you feel about...?"
 "What was your take on...?"
 "When did you realize she was going to...?"

-Read Aloud in Any Language
+Reading Aloud in Your Home Language

-Many linguistically diverse families may ask themselves if it is beneficial to read aloud to their child in their native language since that is not the language their child will encounter in school.
+Many multilingual families may ask themselves if it is beneficial to read aloud to their child in their native language since that is not the language their child will encounter in school.
+The answer is a resounding "yes".
 Research demonstrates that reading aloud in the home language is beneficial because:

-- Developing a positive attitude towards reading in your native language transfers to your attitude towards reading in your second language. - Children's experiences with either language promotes the development of both languages. - Language, knowledge, and skills developed in the home language can transfer to English. - · Learning a first language in the home provides a foundation for learning to read. - Family literacy practices in the home language transfer into school outcomes in English.
+- Developing a positive attitude towards reading in your native language transfers to your attitude towards reading in your second language. - Children's experiences with either language promotes the development of both languages. - Language, knowledge, and skills developed in the home language can transfer to English. - Learning a first language in the home provides a foundation for learning to read. - Family literacy practices in the home language transfer into school outcomes in English.